gameleaf/blog-for-next-js/README.md

 # README
-A typescript library for scanning markdown files and making them accessible to Next.js pages.
+A JS library (written in TypeScript) for finding markdown files and making them accessible to Next.js pages.

+All blog posts (`*.md` files) are located in the `/posts/` directory of a Next.js project.

+Ron B. Yeh (ronyeh@gameleaf.com) - [GameLeaf](https://www.gameleaf.com/)